-I’ll start with saying visiting Disney World in late August is one of my favorite times to visit.
-Crowds are low, prices are typically lower than the busy season, and we don’t have to worry about taking time off of school with the kids.
+Crowds are lower than the busy season, prices are typically lower, and we don’t have to worry about taking time off of school with the kids.

 Things to Consider for a Summer at Disney World